manetu/temporal-clojure-sdk/doc/workflows.md

     (p/then (fn [x] ...)))
 ```

-for situations where some-condition is `false` because promesa will cast the scalar `nil` to (p/resolved nil), thus violating the origination rule.
+For situations where `some-condition` is `false` because promesa will cast the scalar `nil` to (p/resolved nil), thus violating the origination rule.
 Instead, do this:

 ```clojure
 ...